stevebleazard/ocaml-jsonxt-pre-release/README.md

 Performance in general is similar to Yojson for reading depending to some extent on the input.

-Writing wise, jsonxt is similar or slightly faster depending on the type of output, Jsonxt optimises integer values in floats and uses integer conversion which is 4-5 times faster.
-This means there is very little penalty for using [`Float] to store an integer
+Writing wise, jsonxt is similar or slightly faster depending on the type of output.
+Jsonxt optimises integer values in floats and uses integer conversion which is 4-5 times faster.
+This means there is very little penalty for using [`Float] to store an integer.
+The tests/perf directory contains a comparison for basic JSON input.

 ## Examples
 The `examples` directory contains the examples from this README as well as